kubecost/docs/azure-out-of-cluster.md

 * The "/assets" view will be broken down by cloud service (e.g. "Microsoft.compute", "Microsoft.storage")
 * The "/assets" view will no longer show a banner that says "External cloud cost not configured"
 * The "/diagnostics" view will show a green checkmark under "Cloud Integrations"

-* Note: if there are no in-cluster costs for a particular day, then there will not be out-of-cluster costs either.
+> **Note**: if there are no in-cluster costs for a particular day, then there will not be out-of-cluster costs either

 To troubleshoot a configuration that is not yet working: